skellis46/slipbox/improvisation and the threshold of the self.md

 Even if such a threshold exists experientially how might I clearly and convincingly communicate what is happening on either side of it?
 Further, it is a non-trivial proposal to say that the far side of the threshold is nondual.
 As such I must convince you of two things.

-First, is that while dancing there is some kind of threshold which separates experiences that are different in kind, such that there lies some path or transition between them (even if that transition is momentary or more akin to a jump cut).
+First, that while dancing there is some kind of threshold which separates experiences that are different in kind, such that there lies some path or transition between them (even if that transition is momentary or more akin to a jump cut).

-Second, is that awareness on the far side of dancing, what I am calling _being danced_, is nondual.
+Second, that awareness on the far side of dancing, what I am calling _being danced_, is nondual.
 That is, there ceases to be a subject observing, feeling or knowing the dancer as object.
 To do this second thing is messy because there are no tools available to directly describe the experience of nonduality.
 Phenomenology no longer functions as its "mission is to find the irreducibles of subjectivity" [@fraleigh-2000-consciousness p.56], and therefore requires a perceiving subject and an object able to be experienced [@krageloh-2019-phenomenological].

 Therefore, there are three key phenomena in this temporal cross-section: _dancing_, the threshold and _being danced_.
 If _being danced_ is nondual then it is only the experience of _dancing_ in two conditions that is reliably able to be described phenomenologically: i) the dancing that was happening before or leading up to the threshold, and ii) the dancing that was happening after returning back from _being danced_.
 This is because while _being danced_ there is no object to observe, and no subject to do that observing. _Being danced_ -- and perhaps even moments in the threshold itself -- resist direct capture as objects of phenomenological inquiry.